Git-native · Sandboxed · HackerOS Ecosystem

 CommandDescription

-hpm install <pkg>[@<ver>]...Install one or more packages, resolving hpm and apt dependencies automatically
+hpm install <pkg>[@<ver>]...Install packages, resolve hpm and apt dependencies automatically

-hpm remove <pkg>[@<ver>]Remove a package or a specific version
+hpm remove <pkg>[@<ver>]Remove a package or a specific installed version

-hpm updateUpdate all non-pinned packages to their latest tagged version
+hpm updateUpdate all non-pinned packages to latest version

 hpm upgradeUpgrade hpm itself